adalbertobrant/IRAcoes/CONTRIBUTING.md

 How to be assigned for a task and the time to complete the task.

+0- Clone and Fork this repo and do the pull request, remember to give stars

 1- You should go to the issues section in this repo -> [ISSUES](https://github.com/adalbertobrant/IRAcoes/issues)

 2- Then choose the issue you want to tackle in